- Safety and Health Topics

 - Emergency Action Plans: How to Plan for Workplace Emergencies and Evacuations.
 OSHA Publication 3088, (2001).

 - Best Practices for Hospital-Based First Receivers of Victims from Mass Casualty Incidents Involving the Release of Hazardous Substances.
 Publication 3249, (2005).
-This document offers useful information to help hospitals create emergency plans based on worst-case scenarios.
+Offers useful information to help hospitals create emergency plans based on worst-case scenarios.
 It focuses on suggestions for appropriate training and suitable personal protective equipment for healthcare workers who may be exposed to hazardous substances when they treat victims of mass casualties.
 The document includes appendices with practical examples of decontamination procedures and medical monitoring for first receivers who respond to a mass casualty incident.

 - Principal Emergency Response and Preparedness: Requirements and Guidelines.
 Publication 3122, (2004).